Anwilcz/SEI-Project-4-59/README.md

 ### Frontend
 ### Frontend frameworks and libraries
-The frontend of the project was built with React and libraries such as Plotly.js and Animate.CSS Plotly.js is a JavaScript graphing library that allows the implementation of different kinds of data visualisation components.
+The frontend of the project was built with React and libraries such as Plotly.js and Animate.CSS.
+Plotly.js is a JavaScript graphing library that allows the implementation of different kinds of data visualisation components.
 The project uses horizontal bar charts and pie charts that were adjusted to the application aesthetic goals.
 Animate.CSS was used to animate components transitions.

 ### Data visualisation